secretstartups/handbook/blog/release-posts/index.html.md

 Required for primary features, optional for secondary features and top feature.
 - `image_noshadow: true`: if an image (`image_url`) already has shadow the entry `image_noshadow` will remove the shadow applied with CSS by default.
 Optional.
 - `video`: when present, overrides the image and displays the linked video instead.
-Use the [link for embed videos](/handbook/markdown-guide/#videos).
+See the [Videos](#videos) section for more information.

 Check the section **Adding Content** > [Illustrations](#illustrations) for more information.